Did you make a New Year's Resolution to pass the NCIDQ Exam?

 Have a deadline

-Without that sense of urgency to get something done, the exam can tend to sneak up real quick.
+Without that sense of urgency to get something done, the exam can quickly sneak up.
 So we've created the Qpractice Study Schedule to help keep you on track.
-We've created a plan for you so you can cover everything if you're taking all exam sections in one season.
+We've created a plan for you to cover everything if you're taking all exam sections in one season.
 For example, for IDFX and IDPX, we break down vast amounts of information tested into just a few topics to focus on each week.
 Put those in your calendar or planner now.

-Millionaires (and billionaires, too) don't use todo lists.
-They schedule things — in fact they probably have an entire team scheduling things for them.
+Millionaires (and billionaires, too) don't use to-do lists.
+Instead, they schedule things — they probably have an entire team scheduling things for them.
+You can get the same benefit by putting all of these on your calendar.

 Just remember, if it's not scheduled, it won't get done.